FBnil/evidencer/README.md

 ```sh
 # ./evidencer -s TEST_SUIT_NAME =
 ```

+Optionally, you can add a `./suits/TEST_SUIT_NAME/evidencer.cfg` configuration file, and override settings only for that suit.
+Very handy for ALIAS entries to not polute other SUIT's.

 ### more examples

 Say we want to run, from the suit `JAVATRANSACTIONS` the test `JAVASERVER-SERVICES=` for servers in the `JAVA-ET` servergroup that match the perl regexp `javaserver00[1..5]` or the substring `javaserver0100`